ZachJMoore/smart-kiln-hardware/README.md

 - **Add, edit, and sync multiple firing schedules from one place**
 - **Unlimited firing schedule ramps**
 - **View real-time kiln data and charted temperature data points for multiple kilns**
-- **Easily see current state of all linked kilns**
+- **Easily see the current state of all linked kilns**
 - **Edit kiln temperature display types and temperature offsets**
 - **Easily switch between displaying Celsius and Fahrenheit**

-After downloading the SmartKiln app for your device, follow all the steps below to setup your own kiln controller powered by the SmartKiln ecosystem.
+After downloading the SmartKiln app for your device, follow all the steps below to set up your kiln controller powered by the SmartKiln ecosystem.

 <br />

 # Smart Kiln Hardware

-This is the new complete hardware application for all SmartKiln devices and supersedes all past code bases up to this point.
+This is the new complete hardware application for all SmartKiln devices and supersedes all past codebases up to this point.

 The switch to React Native has taken place for all interactions between you and your kiln and the apps can be found at the links above.
 All kiln interactions are currently handled through mobile, as well as eventually a web app.

 ### Where do I get a kiln controller?

-Currently while in beta, the only way to get access to a SmartKiln controller is to build it yourself.
+Currently, while in beta, the only way to get access to a SmartKiln controller is to build it yourself.
 Listed below is everything you need to get started, but if you run into any issues, please see the [Issues & Bug Reports](#issues-&-bug-reports) section.

 ### What if I can't build my own?